-When we startup our water intake pumps, the inrush current is causing instability on the local power grid and driving our demand charge .
-Can you help us solve this problem with minimum changes to our pump station facility?
+When we start our water intake pumps, the inrush current is causing instability on the local power grid and driving our demand charge .
+Can you help us solve this problem while minimizing changes to our pump station facility?

 A Colorado city with arguably some of the most beautiful scenery in the Rocky Mountains draws water from a local river and pumps it to a nearby reservoir during the peak season of water consumption.
 The pump station was initially built in 1997, and during the first startup, the power cooperative called and said, “We don’t know what you are doing, but you need to stop it.”